 As a deferred member you'll receive an annual benefit statement from us detailing what your pension benefits are at 31 March each year.

-We aim to send your deferred annual benefit statement by the end of May or early June each year.
+We aim to send your deferred annual benefit statement by 31 August each year.

 Your deferred benefits are increased every year in line with the Consumer Price Index (CPI).
 The increase applied is published on the LGPS member website.

 Keeping in touch

 You need to let us know if you change your address, so we can keep you informed of the value of your deferred benefits each year.
 You can use the form attached to this page to let us know your new address.

 If you’re getting divorced, you may need to contact us to obtain a current valuation of your deferred benefits.
 Find out more about pensions and divorce or dissolution.

 Derbyshire Pension Fund has collaborated with several other LGPS funds to produce an annual newsletter for deferred members.
 A copy of the latest newsletter is attached to this page.

 Not a deferred member

 If you’re in employment and currently paying into our scheme, visit the active members section

 If you’re in receipt of your pension benefits, visit the pensioner members section.